Newsteinwell/D/README.md

-# D
+#  RL
-some things about memories
+some things about RL